8 Work From Home Tips for First Time Remote Employees – BreakoutIQ

 We hope these work from home tips can be useful to you during this challenging transition!

-If you’re looking for additional levity, check out 2 activities that BreakoutIQ recently launched for teams that are working from home and/or are distributed across many cities.
+If you’re looking for additional levity, check out these activities that BreakoutIQ recently launched for teams that are working from home and/or are distributed across many cities.

 Facilitated Online Events: A video conference based version of our unique trivia game, TrivIQ.
-Conversation starting trivia rounds, a mix of small team and large group interactions, and a fun competition make this a great fit for any team!
+A fast-paced and thrilling virtual escape room.
+A pitch competition that brings out the best in creativity, collaboration and fun.
 Great for all group sizes and activities ranging from 30 – 90 minutes.